Purdue-eCTF/2025-eCTF-attacks/scripts/README.md

 # scripts

+Set of scripts to help speed up attack process.
+Used for generating template attack scripts, and the pesky neighbor attacks.
-Set of scripts for easily building and flashing insecure design, because building teams design is a lot of commands.
+Also provides utilities for easily building designs and flashing images to a decoder.

-Just go in team folder (one with attack payload and subscriptions), and run the scripts.
+## Setup

+First run `./setup-python-venv.sh` to setup python virtual environment with correct packages

+Then add this directory to your path to use ectf tools easily from anywhere.